Is it just me, or is everyone talking about lunar cycles these days?

 I think it’s awesome that so many people are starting to synch up their lives with nature’s rhythms, which the moon is part of.

 I’ve been working with lunar cycles since the mid `90s and I know how powerful they can be.
-Which is why I put so much energy into teaching about the Moon, and writing my own love letters about it for you here.

 For me, following the Moon is a spiritual practice.
 And like anything else, when the popularity of a practice rises, information can get diluted, confused and distorted.